code-kern-ai/refinery-template-functions/extraction/README.md

 Depending on your implementation, gazetters can really help to get label consistency throughout your documents.
 For instance, if you want to label that `Max Meier` is a person, a gazetter will ensure that you also find `Max` or `Mr. Meier` in your data.

+## Active learning
+Via manually labeling data, you can also make use of active learning components in Kern.
+As with the other labeling functions, they don't need to be perfect, but you should still aim for a good precision.

 ## Further ideas?
 If you want to add some own labeling function templates, please let us know.
 We're happy to add them here!